DiegoSousa/MySimpleCRM/README.md

 2 - In eclipse go to file -> import -> type in the search above "Existing maven projects" -> next -> Browser -> select the project messengerConcurrent -> Finish.

+2.1 - Wait until the maven download all libraries.

 The End!

 <h1>Configuring the project: